Thitu Island: Civilian administration

-In April 2021, the Department of Information and Communications Technology announced the installation of free Wi-Fi facilities at Pag-asa Island Elementary School, Barangay Hall, and other sites on the island.
+In April 2021, the Department of Information and Communications Technology announced the installation of free Wi-Fi facilities at Pag-asa Integrated School, Barangay Hall, and other sites on the island.
 This has allowed children on the island to continue with their distance learning.

 The Philippine Coast Guard plans to upgrade its coast guard station on Pag-asa Island to boost monitoring of incursions and maritime safety and search and rescue.

+On March 14, 2024, the Bureau of Fire Protection Kalayaan Municipal Fire Prevention Office was established with five personnel to provide dedicated fire protection services in the isolated municipality of Kalayaan, Palawan.
+Upgraded to Kalayaan Fire Station by April 2025, it continues to serve as the primary firefighting and fire prevention unit in the country’s westernmost territorial outpost, ensuring rapid response capability and public safety within the community.

 Military

 The island has been occupied and administered by the Philippines since 1971.

 Being the second largest of the Spratly Islands, It is tightly protected by the Philippine forces.
 The island's beaches have unused concrete bunkers which were built in the 1970s, a few years after the Philippine military base was established.
 Two-thirds of the Philippine military stationed in Philippine-occupied islands (i.e. 40 out of 60 soldiers) are assigned to the island.

 Rancudo Airfield

 Rancudo Airfield, named after the former Philippine Air Force Commanding General, Jose L. Rancudo, is a military and civilian airfield which was built in 1978 and has a 1300 m unpaved airstrip.
-It is currently operating on just 1200 m because both ends of the runway have been eroded by the sea.
+It was operating on just 1200 m because both ends of the runway were eroded by the sea.
 Repairs, initially set to begin by 2018, have been delayed.
+The repairs and pavement of the runway have been completed in early 2023.